 Common reasons for gray hair

 - Unbalanced diet.
-There’s a chance you’re not getting enough of the right nutrients or minerals.
-One study points to low levels of ferritin, calcium, and vitamin D-3.
+There’s a chance you’re not getting enough of the right nutrients or minerals. points to low levels of ferritin, calcium, and vitamin D-3.
 Another links it to low copper, zinc, and iron intake.

 - Genetics.
 Yep, your family has a lot to do with how many grays you see.
 Often, a family member will have a similar timeline as yours.